Battle of Taegu: Second Yongp'o attack

 In the three days from August 10 to 12, the Naktong River had dropped 3 ft in depth and it was only shoulder-deep at many places due to the lack of rain and the torrid weather.
 This made any attempt at crossing the river considerably easier.

 A more determined KPA crossing of the Naktong in the vicinity of the blown bridge between Tuksong-dong and Yongp'o began early in the morning on August 14.
 By 06:20, about 500 KPA soldiers had penetrated as far as Yongp'o.
 Fifteen minutes later, 2nd Battalion, 7th Cavalry soldiers engaged the KPA at Wich'on-dong, 1 mi east of the crossing site.
-At 08:00, General Gay ordered 1st Battalion, 7th Cavalry to move to the Yongp'o area to support the 2nd Battalion.
+At 08:00, Gay ordered 1st Battalion, 7th Cavalry to move to the Yongp'o area to support the 2nd Battalion.

 KPA artillery and tank fire from the west side of the river supported the infantry crossing.
 A large number of KPA reinforcements were crossing in barges near the bridge, while under fire from US air strikes and artillery.
 This attack also stalled, with the deepest KPA penetration reaching Samuni-dong, 1.5 mi beyond the blown-up bridge.
 From there the combined fire of US light weapons, mortars and artillery drove them back to the river.
 By noon, large groups of KPA were trying to recross the river to the west side as American artillery continued hammering them, causing heavy casualties.

 By nightfall, the 7th Cavalry Regiment had eliminated the KPA bridgehead at Yongp'o.
 In the fight, the only major one to take place along the Naktong at a prefabricated crossing site, the 25th and 27th Regiments of the KPA 10th Division suffered crippling losses.
 The 7th Cavalry estimated that of 1,700 KPA troops that had succeeded in crossing the river, 1,500 had been killed.
 Two days after the battle, H Company reported it had buried 267 KPA dead behind its lines.
 In front of its position, G Company counted 150 KPA dead.
 In contrast, G Company suffered only two men killed and three wounded during the battle.
 In its first combat mission, the crossing of the Naktong, the 10th Division suffered 2,500 casualties.